andz184/Rss-app/test_login_guide.md

 3. View the API response in the card below
 4. If successful, use the "Copy Access Token" button to copy the JWT token
 5. Use the token in your applications as needed

-## CORS Considerations

-The external API endpoints have been configured to allow cross-origin requests from your application.
-No CSRF token is needed for these external API calls.

 ## API Documentation